 Notion: best when flexibility is the priority

-Best for: operators who want flexible docs + lightweight project views in one place.
+Best for: operators who want flexible docs and lightweight project views in one place.

 Strengths: fast to adapt, strong context docs, easy for custom workflows.